kvedala/Bike-Share-Take-Home-Project/README.md

     C:\Bike-Share-Take-Home-Project> flask run
     ```
   3. This should start the Flask API server on `http://127.0.0.1:5000`.
 Please verify the URL from the messages printed on the command-prompt.

+The APIs are now available to be invoked using `curl` or any of the numerous other API validation tools.

+## API Usage
+### Bikes
+1. `GET /bikes`:
+  Returns the complete bikes DB table in JSON format.
+The bikes are identified by an integer *id*.
+2. `POST /bikes`:
+  Adds a new bike to the system.
+The home station is randomly assigned based on the weighted score of the station i.e., higher the score,  greater the probability of the getting assigned a bike.
+3. `DELETE /bike/<int:id>`:
+  Deletes the bike, whose id is provided in the query, from the DB.
+The statistics from the use of the bike, in the stations are retained.
+4. `GET /bike/<int:id>?q=`:
+  Retrieves information about a particular bike.
+The response is returned in JSON format. the query parameter `q` is optional and can be *empty* or *'trips'*.
+If *?q=empty*, complete details of the bike from the bike DB are returned.
+If *?q=trips*, the number of trips made by the bike are returned in JSON.